paulvangentcom/heartrate_analysis_python/docs/source/heartrateanalysis.rst

 *Figure 3 - Figure showing the process of peak extraction.
 A moving average is used as an intersection threshold (II).
 Candidate peaks are marked at the maximum between intersections (III).
 The moving average is adjusted stepwise to compensate for varying PPG waveform morphology (I).*

-A special case arises when the signal clips, which can happen for example when a sensor has constraints on the range of the signal it can measure, or when digitising the signal.
-The algorithm has clipping detection for R-peaks and will attempt to reconstruct the waveform by spline interpolation whenever an R-peak displays clipping.
-An example of the process is shown in Figure 3-IV.
+and will attempt to reconstruct the waveform by spline interpolation whenever an R-peak displays clipping.
+This is discussed under `Clipping detection and interpolation`_

 During the peak detection phase, the algorithm adjusts the amplitude of the calculated threshold stepwise.
 To find the best fit, the standard deviation between successive differences (SDSD, see also 2.2) is minimised and the signal’s BPM is checked.
 This represents a fast method of approximating the optimal threshold by exploiting the relative regularity of the heart rate signal.
 As shown in Figure 5, missing one R-peak (III.) already leads to a substantial increase in SDSD compared to the optimal fit (II.).
 Marking incorrect R-peaks also leads to an increase in SDSD (I.).
 The lowest SDSD value that is not zero, in combination with a likely BPM value, is selected as the best fit.
 The BPM must lie within a predetermined range (default: 40 <= BPM <= 180, range settable by user).
 When analysing segments in sequence from